vns1311/vibedex/README.md

 > **Note:** To keep the repository free of binary artifacts, the Gradle wrapper JAR is stored as a Base64 text file (`gradle/wrapper/gradle-wrapper.jar.base64`).
 When you run any `./gradlew` command the script reconstructs the JAR automatically using the system `base64` utility.
 Ensure that tool is available on your PATH (it ships with macOS, Linux, and Git Bash on Windows).

-When launched, the app loads with a starter set of nutritious meal ideas.
-Add your own dishes, then tap **Generate Plan** to produce a new schedule.
-Each plan is saved so future generations can avoid repeats.
+When launched, the app loads with a curated set of South Indian, diabetes-friendly meal ideas.
+Each candidate carries dietary tags (South Indian, Low GI, fibre-rich, etc.) that the planner uses to keep recommendations wholesome.
+Add your own dishes—optionally adjusting the dietary tags—and tap **Generate Plan** to produce a new schedule.
+Each plan is saved so future generations can avoid repeats while still respecting the health focus.

 ## Previewing and testing the app